 1. Making Connections

 Students develop their predicting skills, using information from graphics, text and experiences to anticipate what will be read/ viewed/heard and to actively adjust comprehension while reading/ viewing/listening.
 In ABC Reading Eggs, prediction plays a significant part in introducing new texts to students, as they use cues from book covers, text and familiar words to make predictions about what the story is about.
-Students are encouraged to focuses on developing prediction skills throughout the Comprehension Gym and Library, in the book notes and before reading activities.
-For example in the Comprehension Gym game “Arpiculate” students match each picture to its description.
+Students are encouraged to focuses on developing prediction skills throughout My Lessons and the Library, in the book notes and before reading activities.
+For example in the My Lessons game “Arpiculate” students match each picture to its description.
 Students reveal sections of the picture tiles until they can predict what the whole picture is about.
 The faster and more accurately students can answer, the more points they will earn.

 Students learn to stop and think about the text and know what to do when the meaning is disrupted.
 With all Library Books, students are given access to excerpts and can re-read texts at any point during the quiz so that they can be actively ‘monitoring’.
 This ensures students have understood what they have read and encourages them to apply their knowledge in answering the questions to find deeper meanings.

 Students create mental images from text they read/view/hear.
 Visualising brings the text to life, engages the imagination and uses all of the senses.
 The books within ABC Reading Eggs have visual aids along with the text, however the construction of the books use language that assists in developing a students visualising skills as they learn to picture scenarios being presented to them in their heads.
 Quizzes also promote this recollection of images, where a student must draw on what they have read to answer questions that required visualizing.
 For example the ‘Picture this Sentence’ quiz in the stadium, students are prompted to select the sentence that links most correctly to the picture displayed.